petersaj/neuropixels_trajectory_explorer/README.md

 # Neuropixels trajectory explorer
-Neuropixels trajectory explorer with the Allen CCF mouse atlas.
+Neuropixels trajectory explorer with the Allen CCF mouse atlas (or Waxholm rat atlas).
 See changelog below for history of updates.

 **Keep the GUI up-to-date:** there are semi-regular upgrades (sometimes just a feature, sometimes something critical like getting a better estimate of distances and angles), so make sure to pull the current repository whenever planning a new trajectory.